baggerspion/therealpadams.github.io/_posts/2017-02-11-nextcloud-docker.md

 project, I have always been fan of Nextcloud.
 On a personal level, I am also a fan of the team behind it.
-Back in my [Kolab Systems](http://kolabsys.com) days I even advocated an integration of Nextcloud (then owCloud) and Kolab as strong, Free alternative to Sharepoint/Google Apps.
+Back in my [Kolab Systems](http://kolabsys.com) days I even advocated an integration of Nextcloud (then ownCloud) and Kolab as strong, Free alternative to Sharepoint/Google Apps.

 Since I am currently [looking for new work](/hire/index.html) I wanted